We found 5 cardiologists who accept Humana Simplicity HMO near Cheyenne, WY.

 Clinical interests: Vascular Surgery Procedures, Heart Problems, Transcatheter Aortic Valve Replacement, Minimally ...
 (Read more)

-Dr. Pei-Jai Ho's area of specialization is adult cardiology.
-He graduated from Tulane University School of Medicine.
-His medical residency was performed at a hospital affiliated with the University of Colorado Denver.
-Dr. Ho accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Pei Jai Ho is a specialist in adult cardiology.
+He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Ho obtained his medical school training at Tulane University School of Medicine and performed his residency at a hospital affiliated with the University of Colorado Denver.
 His professional affiliations include VA Eastern Colorado Health Care System, the University of Colorado Hospital (UCH), and the University Physicians.

-Dr. Michael Langiulli is a medical specialist in adult cardiology.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Langiulli honors.
-He is a graduate of SUNY Downstate Medical Center College of Medicine and SUNY Upstate Medical University.
+Dr. Michael Langiulli is a specialist in adult cardiology.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Langiulli takes.
+He studied medicine at SUNY Downstate Medical Center College of Medicine and SUNY Upstate Medical University.